Teinc3/solitaire/README.md

 Although there are insane amounts of antipatterns in the code...
 So I guess I'm not doing much better.

 ## Todo
-- Complete `Persistence` class for saving and loading games
 - Change color function to allow multiple colors within a string
 - Add information page to the game, explaining instructions and controls